 The Harden Lab at Benedictine University conducts integrative ecological research on reptiles and amphibians.
-Our lab’s central research questions revolve around of how organisms function and interact with their environment, both natural and urbanized, by studying them on a physiological, behavioral, and spatial/temporal level.
-In particular, the lab’s research focuses on how abiotic factors influence the physiology, behavior, and habitat preferences of ectothermic vertebrates (e.g. amphibians and reptiles), with applications to their conservation and management.
+Our lab’s central research questions revolve around of how these organisms function and interact with their increasingly modified environment, by studying them on a physiological, behavioral, and spatial/temporal level.
+We use field-based and laboratory-based approaches to investigate how abiotic factors influence the physiology, behavior, and habitat preferences of these ectothermic vertebrates, with applications to their conservation and management.

 May 2018: Congratulations to lab members Tim Benjamin and Sumaiya Shahjahan on their graduation from BenU!
 Tim has taken as job as a Natural Areas Maintenance Technician at Integrated Lakes Management in West Chicago and Sumaiya is applying to medical school!

 April 2018: Lab students present their research at BenU’s Undergraduate Research, Scholarship, and Arts (URSA) conference as well as at the Associated Colleges of the Chicago Area undergraduate research symposium.

 February 2018: Dr. Harden and the Jurica-Suchy Nature Museum are awarded a Chicago Herpetological Society grant entitled: Rebounding Blanding’s: Conservation-Based Outreach and Education!